abhisha1991/w251_hw6/README.md

 For the v100, I decided to train the model again with 2 epochs.
 I didnt realize much difference in AUC scores.
 The sentences were also convincingly classified into positive and negative.

 For the p100, I decided to upload the model to Kaggle to see how it compares on the leaderboard.
+Here is the link to the notebook that was created in kaggle: https://www.kaggle.com/abhisharma1991/kernel6c5b2316b3?scriptVersionId=35852175